Gerda Wegener

-Gerda Marie Fredrikke Wegener (née Gottlieb; 15 March 1886 – 28 July 1940) was a Danish illustrator and painter.
+Gerda Marie Fredrikke Wegener (née Gottlieb; 15 March 1885 – 28 July 1940) was a Danish illustrator and painter.
 Wegener is known for her fashion illustrations and later her paintings that pushed the boundaries of her time concerning gender and love.
-These works were classified as lesbian erotica at times and many were inspired by her partner, the transgender woman Lili Elbe.
+These works were classified as lesbian erotica at times and many were inspired by her partner, transgender painter Lili Elbe.
 Wegener employed these works in the styles of Art Nouveau and later Art Deco.

+Gerda Wegener also drew a few comics.